dotnet/runtime/src/tools/linker/docs/illink-options.md

 ### Generating warning suppressions

-For each of the linked assemblies that triggered any warnings during linking, the `--generate-warning-suppressions [cs | xml]` option will generate a file containing a list with the necessary attributes to suppress these.
-The generated files can either be C# source files or XML files in a [format](data-formats.md#custom-attributes-annotations-format) that is supported by the linker, the emitted format depends upon the argument that is passed to this option (`cs` or `xml`.)
+For each of the linked assemblies that triggered any warnings during trimming, the `--generate-warning-suppressions [cs | xml]` option will generate a file containing a list with the necessary attributes to suppress these.
+The generated files can either be C# source files or XML files in a [format](data-formats.md#custom-attributes-annotations-format) that is supported by the trimmer, the emitted format depends upon the argument that is passed to this option (`cs` or `xml`.)
 The attributes contained in these files are assembly-level attributes of type `UnconditionalSuppressMessage` specifying the required `Scope` and `Target` properties for each of the warnings seen.
 The